Flamingo Road (TV series): International broadcasts

 The show aired in the United Kingdom from 1981 to 1983 on BBC1.
 It also was rerun in the United States on the Goodlife TV Network from June 2003 to September 2004.

 In France, the show was shown on the channel La Cinq, then owned by former Italian Prime Minister Silvio Berlusconi.

-The show was aired in Turkey on the state-owned network TRT from 1981-1982.
+The show was aired in Turkey on the state-owned network TRT from 1981 to 1982.
 Its popularity ended up with many establishments, particularly patisseries, to be named "Flamingo Yolu" (Turkish literal translation) after the series, and even some municipalities throughout Turkey named parks and promenades as that.